How to check if your waste is international catering waste (ICW) and how to store, transport and dispose of it.

 You must separate items for recycling before they are placed in a waste bin or plastic bag.

-You cannot recycle items that have been mixed with pots of honey, milk or milk products, unless you can guarantee that the product has been treated in a treatment plant in the EU, eg, a milk processing plant.
+You cannot recycle items that have been mixed with pots of honey, milk or milk products, if they were treated in a treatment plant outside the UK, Channel Islands and Isle of Man.

 You can recycle other items as long as they have not been mixed with catering waste.
 This includes: